 How will the dentist help me?

 If your dentist finds decay or broken teeth, they will be able to advise on the best treatment for you to help fix the problem.
 If you or your dentist suspect grinding/clenching then you may be offered a night guard to help and hopefully ease your discomfort.
-Your dentist will not only check your teeth but also your gums for any signs of gum disease and if needed, may recommend a visit to a hygienist for help.
+Your dentist will not only check your teeth but also your gums for any signs of gum disease and if needed, may recommend a visit to a Dental Hygienist for help.
 There are treatments the dentist may offer to help severe sensitivity due to root exposure such as covering of the area with filling material or trying a sealant or varnish high in fluoride which may help.